SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 5. Cocobang

-In a prime spot at 550 Taylor Street, near busy Union Square, Cocobang offers a sensational selection of late-night snacks on its diverse and exciting menu.
+In a prime spot at 550 Taylor Street near busy Union Square, Cocobang offers a sensational selection of late-night snacks on its diverse and exciting menu.

->> More place to eat around Union Square
+>> More places to eat around Union Square

 6. Horsefeather